DNA sequencing: Early DNA sequencing methods

-The first method for determining DNA sequences involved a location-specific primer extension strategy established by Ray Wu, a geneticist, at Cornell University in 1970.
+The first method for determining DNA sequences involved a location-specific primer extension strategy established by Ray Wu, a Chinese-born American geneticist, at Cornell University in 1970.
 DNA polymerase catalysis and specific nucleotide labeling, both of which figure prominently in current sequencing schemes, were used to sequence the cohesive ends of lambda phage DNA.
-Between 1970 and 1973, Wu, scientist Radha Padmanabhan and colleagues demonstrated that this method can be employed to determine any DNA sequence using synthetic location-specific primers.
+Between 1970 and 1973, Wu, scientist Radha Padmanabhan, and colleagues demonstrated that this method can be employed to determine any DNA sequence using synthetic location-specific primers.

 Walter Gilbert, a biochemist, and Allan Maxam, a molecular geneticist, at Harvard also developed sequencing methods, including one for "DNA sequencing by chemical degradation".
 In 1973, Gilbert and Maxam reported the sequence of 24 basepairs using a method known as wandering-spot analysis.
 Advancements in sequencing were aided by the concurrent development of recombinant DNA technology, allowing DNA samples to be isolated from sources other than viruses.

 Two years later in 1975, Frederick Sanger, a biochemist, and Alan Coulson, a genome scientist, developed a method to sequence DNA.
 The technique known as the "Plus and Minus" method, involved supplying all the components of the DNA but excluding the reaction of one of the four bases needed to complete the DNA.

 In 1976, Gilbert and Maxam, invented a method for rapidly sequencing DNA while at Harvard, known as the Maxam–Gilbert sequencing.
-The technique involved treating radiolabelled DNA with a chemical and using a polyacrylamide gel to determine the sequence.

 In 1977, Sanger then adopted a primer-extension strategy to develop more rapid DNA sequencing methods at the MRC Centre, Cambridge, UK.
 This technique was similar to his "Plus and Minus" strategy, however, it was based upon the selective incorporation of chain-terminating dideoxynucleotides (ddNTPs) by DNA polymerase during in vitro DNA replication.
 Sanger published this method in the same year.

+Gilbert's interest in DNA sequencing arose from studies of gene regulation, particularly the lac operon.
+The method represented one of the first practical techniques for rapid DNA sequencing and earned Gilbert and Frederick Sanger the 1980 Nobel Prize in Chemistry for their independent contributions to nucleic acid sequencing.